 Intelligent people protect their Intellectual Property

-In the modern economy, especially with the rise of technology and increased globalisation, intellectual property forms a key aspect of a business’ value.
+In the modern economy, especially with the rise of technology and increased globalisation, intellectual property forms a key aspect of a business’s value.
 This is particularly relevant to tech startups (who tend to have little other assets) and producers of creative content (artists, authors, designers and so on).

 Indeed, most investors or buyers today place high importance on well-protected IP.
 The other side of that coin is that businesses that fail to adequately protect their IP may not be valued highly or attractive to investors.
 Another major issue is that failing to take IP law into account can land you in ridiculously expensive court cases.